What Nepalese Food Is Like + 12 Traditional Nepali Dishes You Must Try

 This is one of the most typical dishes of the Brahmin and Newar tribe.
 It is often prepared as a ritual significance during the monsoon season in Nepal and enjoyed during the festival of Guni Punhi and Rakshya Bandhan.

 In addition to its ritual significance, Kwāti is eaten as a delicacy and for its health benefits.
 No wonder it is dubbed ‘the healthiest food of all’ and believed to cure a cold and cough instantly.
-A must try dish from Nepal.
+A must try food from Nepal.

 11 | Gundruk